-We live in the 21st century so there are better methods than holes and string and you may want to check out some of my favorites like Holeyrail, which makes a nice one, and if you have a work bench you should have some kind of tool organization maybe even with the outline of where each thing belongs so you know to put it back.
+We live in the 21st century so there are better methods than holes and string and you may want to check out some of my favorites like Holeyrail, which makes a nice one, and if you have a workbench you should have some kind of tool organization maybe even with the outline of where each thing belongs so you know to put it back.
 One thing I will recommend especially if you have children is what we used to call a poisons cabinet.
+(I wrote about how to safely store chemicals in this article.)
 Use it to lock up all your toxic, flammable, and otherwise not-safe-for-children liquids and powders.
 It also keeps things like that where they belong and off of a shelf where they could fall down.
 Wire shelves are especially bad for things like spray cans and the like.
 Protective equipment such as goggles, gloves and masks deserve a good home as well.
-Read about how best to store these important items here.
+We wrote an article about how best to store these important items.

 Ceiling storage: Reclaim Your Garage Airspace